Not ready to put your garden to bed just yet?

 At my home in Vermont, I built a DIY lean-to style greenhouse attached to the back of my house (photo above), made mainly from repurposed windows and doors.

-If you do want heat but don’t want a propane bill, there are plenty of creative ways to maximize heat in a greenhouse through measures like radiant floor heating, passive solar designs, or even placing large drums of water along the back wall.
+If you do want heat but don’t want a propane bill, there are plenty of creative ways to generate warmth in a greenhouse like installing radiant floor heating, utilizing a passive solar design, or even placing large drums of water along the back wall.

 4. Row Covers

-Row covers, or floating row covers, are perhaps the simplest way to cover plants.
+Using floating row covers is perhaps the simplest way to cover plants.
 Row covers are simply garden fabric that is draped and secured over plants as a protective covering.

-Fabric is sometimes draped directly over plants and sometimes secured around a series of hoops, essentially functioning as a mini-hoop house.
+Fabric is sometimes draped directly over plants or it may be secured around a series of hoops, essentially functioning as a mini hoop house.

-Row covers are extremely easy to use and can be a fairly cheap solution to season extension.
+Row covers are extremely easy to use and can be a fairly cheap solution to extend the season.

-In addition to protecting plants from cold, row covers can also be used to protect cooler season crops from heat and to protect plants from pests.
+In addition to protecting plants from cold, row covers can also be used to protect cool-season crops from heat and to provide protection from pests.

-Garden fabric, generally made from polyester or polypropylene, is porous, so unlike cold frames or plastic hoop houses, row covers also allow for rain to pass through to plants.
+Garden fabric is porous and generally made from polyester or polypropylene.
+So unlike cold frames or plastic hoop houses, row covers also allow for rain to pass through to plants.

-Learn more about row covers on Gardener’s Path.
+Learn more about row covers in our guide.

 5. Choosing Appropriate Fall Crops

 When considering crops to extend your garden season into the fall, what you plant matters.
-Some species do much better than others when it comes to cooler temperatures.
+Some species do much better than others when grown in cooler temperatures.

 Slow-growing, heat-loving crops like tomatoes and peppers do better in the summer heat and will likely not last long once temperatures become frosty.